OHI-Science/ohiprep_v2023/README.md

-## Welcome the global Ocean Health Index data prep repository!
+## Welcome the global Ocean Health Index data prep repository

 This repository includes all the scripts used to prepare data for the global Ocean Health Assessment for the 2022 assessment.
 The tenth assessment of OHI!